About the Artist

 Inspired by the brilliance and philosophy of photographers such as Cartier Bresson, Jacques-Henri Lartigue, O Winston Link, and Frank Hurley, my work continues to evolve, 'Recovering The Past' is testament to this.

-A complex project of over 5 years in the making, 'Recovering The Past' has been produced with the centenary commemorations of 'The Great War' at its heart.
+A complex project of over 5 years in the making, 'Recovering The Past' has been produced with the centenary commemorations of 'The Great War' and the Armistice at its heart.
 With my great grandfather himself a casualty of this tragic conflict, this project represents my own personal tribute to him and all those men who lived, fought and died in circumstances and conditions we simply cannot imagine today.

 Ian Alderman, London, 2018